-The Group has concentration of credit risk as 18.3% (2022: Nil%) and 79.6% (2022: 34.6%) of the trade receivables was due from the Group's largest customer and five largest customers respectively.
+The Group has concentration of credit risk as 24.5% (2023: 18.3%) and 36.4% (2023: 79.6%) of the trade receivables were due from the Group's largest customer and five largest customers, respectively.

 Bank balances

 Credit risk on bank balances is limited because the counterparties are reputable banks with high credit ratings assigned by credit agencies.
 The Group assessed 12 months ECL for bank balances by reference to information relating to probability of default and loss given default of the respective credit rating grades published by external credit rating agencies.